Wronqa/Wronqa/README.md

 ### Hi!
 Welcome on my GitHub profile! 👋

-I'm Kuba.
-I am a third-year student of Computer Science at the Kielce University of Technology.
-I specialize in creating web application (front-end and back-end).
-I would like to work as Full Stack web developer.
+Frontend developer with more than a year of experience in developing and testing websites and web applications.
+I bring value with a strong understanding of 𝐀𝐧𝐠𝐮𝐥𝐚𝐫 and 𝗥𝗲𝗮𝗰𝘁 technologies.
+Proficient in troubleshooting, and debugging web applications, collaborating with cross-functional teams, and researching new technologies to drive project success.
 </br>

 🛠️ Technologies </br>

 <ul>
+   <li>Angular (RxJS, NgRx)</li>
+   <li> Type Script</li>
    <li>HTML5 / CSS3 / JS</li>
-   <li> Type Script</li>
    <li> React (Hooks, styled-components)</li>
    <li> Redux</li>
    <li> REST API</li>